Project Leadership and Advisory Board

 Ms. Messinger graduated from Radcliffe College and received a Master of Social Work from the University of Oklahoma in 1964.
 She was the Democratic nominee for Mayor of New York City in 1997, losing to incumbent mayor Rudy Giuliani.
 She is married to an educator, has three children, eight grandchildren and two plus great grandchildren.

-Wagner faculty oversaw students who completed brief background chapters with baseline information to ground the proposals.
-This information will include data on City expenditures and employment related to each area, contributions to the local economy, key de Blasio administration initiatives, proposals recently released by stakeholder groups, and impact assessments of existing programs
+The Project Leaders oversaw students who completed brief background chapters with baseline information to ground the proposals.
+This information will include data on City expenditures and employment related to each area, contributions to the local economy, key de Blasio administration initiatives, proposals recently released by stakeholder groups, and impact assessments of existing programs.